We have one of the largest selections of alpine touring bindings

 Frame Bindings - Frame type bindings have toe and heel pieces connected by a frame or rails and often work with both alpine and alpine touring ski boots.

-– “Tech" type bindings, often referred to by the brand name Dynafit, although there now are a number of brands that make tech bindings, rely on two sets of pins to hold the toe (and with the exception of the Marker Kingpin, the heel) in place and require a special boot.
-Tech bindings are lightweight because the “frame” in the system is your rigid boot sole itself.
+– “Tech" type bindings are often referred to by the brand name Dynafit, although there now are a number of brands that make them.
+They rely on a set of pins to hold the toe (and with the exception of the Marker Kingpin, the heel) in place and require a special boot.
+Tech bindings are lightweight because the “frame” in the system is the rigid boot sole itself.

 Up vs. Down